 Fishing in New Smyrna Beach

 With both inshore and offshore waters holding a rich variety of species all year round, New Smyrna Beach fishing always has something up its sleeve.
 This relaxed beachside community will soothe your blues.
-Located under an hour’s drive from Disneyland, not only does New Smyrna Beach offer some of the best inshore and deep sea fishing near Orlando, it is also the perfect place to escape the crowds.
+Located under an hour’s drive from Disney World, not only does New Smyrna Beach offer some of the best inshore and deep sea fishing near Orlando, it is also the perfect place to escape the crowds.

 Located on a barrier island that straddles the Atlantic Ocean and the Indian River, New Smyrna Beach has the best of both worlds.
 To the north, the Ponce de Leon Inlet gives access to blue water, while to the south, the mighty Indian River and northern backwaters of the Mosquito Lagoon make for irresistible shallow water angling.
 What does this mean?
 It means fishing in New Smyrna Beach and its surroundings could see you coming face to face with Bull Redfish, Mahi Mahi, and even the occasional Blue Marlin, with reams of other species besides.